“In the beginning God cre—” ope, sorry… wrong story. Let’s rewind.

 Fossil carbons, for all their ills, are without doubt an unbelievable energy return on investment—something early industrialists would not fail to recognize.
 Their initial capitalizing on this seemingly boundless energy would catalyze radical changes to Earth history, starting right in their own backyards.

 As we’ve said, the production of unnecessary “stuff” is a generally reckless activity for living beings; energy is precious, and wasting it is a self-endangerment.
 Spiders don’t commercialize web-building; you won’t catch birds building extra nests just for the fun of it.
 Most living beings create and use only what they need.
-But under the guise of limitless troves of fossil magic, these rapid societal changes were eaten up by entranced governments, and the industrial cogs were allowed to spin with hardly any regulatory oversight or interference.
+But under the guise of limitless troves of fossil magic, these rapid societal changes were eaten up by entranced governments, and the industrial cogs were allowed to spin with.
 Trade and commerce—in the mold of earlier Enlightenment thought—became the new religion for leaders ever-more committed to squeezing utility out of nature.
 Bacon and Descartes surely would be proud.

 And so to the most adverse of impacts brought forth by industrialization, governments largely turned a blind eye.